Kloudless/kloudless-java/README.md

 boolean isMatch = Application.verifyToken("YOUR BEARER TOKEN", "YOUR APP ID");
 ```

-## Make API Requests
+## Making API Requests

 ### How to get Resource and ResourceList

-`Resource` and `ResourceList` will be generated by our SDK, and what object is constructed depends
+The Kloudless SDK will generate different objects for different types of data returned by the
-on the types of data from Kloudless API server.
-If Kloudless API Server outputs a JSONObject list,
+Kloudless API Server.
+If Kloudless API Server returns a JSONObject list, the returned object will
-Account will transfer it as ResourceList and it contains a List of Resource objects.
-After you got
+be a `ResourceList` that it contains a List of `Resource` objects.
+Return data such as ID and name
-the Resource object, you can find what information you need inside the Resource object, for
-example id and name.
+can be found inside each `Resource` object.

-In the example below, we showcase how to retrieve all calendars of a calendar cloud service account,
+The example below showcases how to retrieve all calendars of a calendar cloud service account,
 such as Google Calendar or Outlook Calendar.

 ```java